Diwakar Davar, MD

-Matthew Frese, MBA, General Manager of Med Learning Group, has nothing to disclose.
+Matthew Frese, General Manager of Med Learning Group, has nothing to disclose.

-Nicole Longo, DO, FACOI, Medical Director for Med Learning Group, has nothing to disclose.
+Debra Gordon, Medical Director of Med Learning Group, has nothing to disclose.

-Lauren Welch, MA, VP, Accreditation and Outcomes for Med Learning Group, has nothing to disclose.
+Lauren Welch, MA, VP of Accreditation and Outcomes of Med Learning Group, has nothing to disclose.